public abstract class Stereographic extends MapProjection

 "Stereographic_South_Pole" cases include a

-scale factor.
+the supplied scale factor.
 The

 "Polar Stereographic (variant A)" receives its

 "latitude_of_origin" parameter value from the hemisphere of the